 - Trustworthy by backing it up with research and data whenever possible.

-Most users follow businesses on social media to stay updated on new products.
-So, add an option on your Instagram, Facebook, and other social media channels for your customers to sign up for your regular email updates.
+Most users follow online businesses on social media to stay updated on new products.
+But how do you build an email list using your socials?
+Try adding an option on your Instagram, Facebook, and other social media channels for your customers to sign up for your regular email updates

 Here are some tips you can follow: